reworkhow/JWAS.jl/docs/src/manual/getstarted.md

 ```

 This will start a Jupyter-IJulia Notebook server listening for HTTP connections on port 8888 with a randomly generated authentication
 token.
-Documentation for JWAS can be accessed from the notebook: "JWAS_notebooks/index.ipynb".
+Examples for JWAS can be accessed from the notebook: `JWAS_notebooks/index.ipynb`.

 The directories and files created within the Docker container will be lost when the container is stopped.
 To save your work
 on the host machine, a directory on the host machine can be mounted as a folder in the container with the command: